 Before the quiet, though, as is true for nearly all New Year celebrations that I’ve witnessed, there is, naturally, a huge party.
 And, as my yoga instructor told our class on Nyepi Eve, Bali is the only place in the world where you can party with spirits.

-For weeks leading up to the big day, villagers work together to create ogoh-ogoh, which are large monsters made out of paper, bamboo and wood.
+For weeks leading up to the big day, villagers work together to create ogoh-ogoh, which are large monsters made out of paper, bamboo, and wood.
 The towering creatures are made to be light for carrying in the traditional Ngurupuk Parade – and made to be scary for attracting evil spirits.

 The ogoh-ogoh are fixed to large bamboo holsters on Nyepi Eve and, as the sun sets, it is time to make noise.
 I mean a lot of noise.
 Evil spirits are chased from homes with the banging of pots and pans.
-Bamboo cannons are deployed, and the sound of drums reverberate across the island.
+Bamboo cannons are deployed, and the sound of drums reverberates across the island.

 With the evil spirits chased out, and presumably housed within the ogoh-ogoh, villagers now carry their monsters throughout their towns.

-In Ubud, there are 13 distinct villages, and each held a procession, creating a loud, chaotic and absolutely delightful feast for the eyes.
+In Ubud, there are 13 distinct villages, and each held a procession, creating a loud, chaotic, and absolutely delightful feast for the eyes.
 Embracing the cacophony and the chaos was part of the fun.